ashmind/mirrorsharp/README.md

 ```javascript
 mirrorsharp(textarea, { serviceUrl: 'wss://your_app_root/mirrorsharp' })
 ```
-If you re not using HTTPS, you'll likely need `ws://` instead of `wss://`.
+If you're not using HTTPS, you'll likely need `ws://` instead of `wss://`.

 Note that `textarea` is an actual textarea element, and not a CSS selector or jQuery object.

 ## API

 TODO.
 In general the idea is that "it just works", however customization is a goal and some options are already available.

+## Testing

+TODO, but see MirrorSharp.Testing on NuGet.